WICG/digital-goods/security-privacy-self-review.md

 ## 2.3 How does this specification deal with personal information or personally-identifiable information or information derived thereof?

-The API involves an already-authenticated user and their purchases from that origin, but does expose any other information about the user.
+The API involves an already-authenticated user and their purchases from that origin, but doesn't expose any other information about the user.
 No information is persisted.

 ## 2.4 How does this specification deal with sensitive information?